Satisfaction and Violation of the Fluctuation-Dissipation Relation in spin ice materials

-The FDR violations and aging could be driven by the presence of non-contractable monopole pairs \cite{Raban22} which can drive the system out of equilibrium following rapid thermal quenches \cite{Castelnovo10,Paulsen14, Paulsen16, Paulsen19}, although in ideal conditions such pairs should not be long-lived at 300 mK \cite{Castelnovo10,Raban22}.
-However, it is possible that the spin ice materials begin to become sensitive to the degeneracy lifting of the Pauling states induced by the dipole interactions \cite{Melko04,Isakov05} in this temperature range.
+The FDR violations and aging could be due to the presence of trapped noncontractible monopole pairs \cite{Raban22} which can drive the system out of equilibrium \cite{Castelnovo10,Paulsen14, Paulsen16, Paulsen19}, although this seems unlikely as such pairs are only short-lived at 300 mK \cite{Castelnovo10,Raban22} and require rapid thermal quenches to be stabilized at lower temperatures.
+However, it is possible that the spin ice materials begin to be sensitive to the degeneracy lifting of the Pauling states induced by the dipole interactions \cite{Melko04,Isakov05} in this temperature range.
 This finite energy bandwidth, which is a correction to the monopole picture of spin ice could lead to a rough free energy surface that drives FDR violations, as in spin-glasses \cite{Bouchaud98}.
-These ideas could be tested but the investigation of aging effects in the experimentally observed temperature range would require challenging simulations using the full dipolar spin-ice Hamiltonian \cite{Samarakoon22b}.
+The emerging short timescale could then correspond to monopoles being confined in short loops, with the long timescale a deconfinement time.
+This separation of scales would be explicitly due to finite bandwith of energy barriers between Pauling states \cite{Samarakoon22} which is absent in the idealised monopole picture~\cite{Raban22}.
+These ideas could be tested but the investigation of aging effects in the experimentally observed temperature range would require challenging simulations using the full dipolar spin-ice Hamiltonian \cite{Samarakoon22b,Samarakoon22}.